ExdGhost/go-boilerplate/README.md

 ### config
 It contains the configuration model.
 This model will be used in the project.
-.yml is used as the configuration file as it is much readable and also supports comments.
-The yml config bind to the model which then passed through the project.

 ### initiate
 It would contain code to start up the project.
 All dependencies would also be created here and then passed to the respective packages.